sgelias/bacterial-16s-metabarcoding/bioinformatic-skills/README.md

 ## About the docker image and docker-compose volumes

-This pipeline was based in `snakemake/snakemake`, an extension of the `bitnami/minideb` image, a minimalist Debian-based image built specifically to be used as a base image for containers.
-Layers included by the former including some basic packages to perform files management, and the Miniconda installation.
+This pipeline is based in `snakemake/snakemake`, an extension of the `bitnami/minideb` image, a minimalist Debian-based image built specifically to be used as a base image for containers.
+Layers included by the former including some basic packages to perform files management and the Miniconda installation.
 Thus several Linux native and Python based packages were added to provide a better experience during bioinformatic analysis (see `Dockerfile` for details).

-Mapped volumes specified in the `docker-compose.yml` file including the `data` and the `bio-softwares` directories that contains the raw input FASTQ files and some additional softwares respectively.
+Mapped volumes specified in `docker-compose.yml` file including `data` and `bio-softwares` directories that contains raw FASTQ files  as the pipeline input and some additional softwares respectively.
 To reuse this pipeline simple replace files from `data` directory.
-The `scripts` directory also mapped in volumes including the `Snakefile` and `config.yaml` files.
+The `scripts` directory also mapped in volumes including `Snakefile` and `config.yaml` files.
 Both contains the basic scripts used to process each step of this pipeline.
-The three directories are mapped in a `delegated` mode, this if you prefer to keep intermediary results only in the docker container, simple remove the `delegated` word from specific volumes input in docker-compose file.
+The three directories are mapped using the `delegated` mode, thus if you prefer to keep intermediary results only at the docker container, simple remove the `delegated` word from specific volumes input in docker-compose file.

 Samples identification are hard-coded in `samples` item of the `config.yaml` file.
 Alternatively you can specify only the container directory in `samples` item and dynamically filter `*.fastq` files to turn the process energetically less expensive and this pipeline more generalist.

 ## About the pipeline

 Details of each step of the current pipeline are described here.

-### Step 0 - I/O's

-The `rule all` specify outputs that would persist when the pipeline finishes.
-Note that all input and outputs were included on purpose in the rule.
-This strategy allows that all intermediary results can be analysed if needed.

 ### Step 1 - Generate quality reports from raw reads (Fastqc)